MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/append-line.md

 > [!IMPORTANT]
 >
-> This version of Orchestrator has reached the end of support, we recommend you to [upgrade to Orchestrator 2019](../index.yml).
+> This version of Orchestrator has reached the end of support.
+We recommend you to [upgrade to Orchestrator 2019](../index.yml).

 ::: moniker-end

 The Append Line activity appends a line of text into a text file.
 Use the Append Line activity to append lines to a log file to create audits trails of runbooks.

  This activity replaces functionality in the Manage Text File legacy activity from Opalis 6.3.